Jumper’s knee - Curezone Physiotherapy

 Patellar tendinitis or in order words- Jumper’s knee is a painful condition on the knee which involves inflammation of the patellar tendon- a tendon that connects your kneecap to the shinbone.

-This condition is most commonly found in athletes or players involved in high impact or jumping sports and activities such as basketball or volleyball, however it can also occur in patients that are not participating in such activities.
+This condition is prevalent in athletes or players involved in high impact or jumping sports and activities such as basketball or volleyball, however it can also occur in patients that are not participating in such activities.

 Jumper’s knee Symptoms: